AnandTenneti/SampleProject/README.md

        mvn clean test -Dbrowser=firefox

-   By default, if no browser is specified in the command line, the tests will run in chromw browser in headless mode
+   By default, if no browser is specified in the command line, the tests will run in Chrome browser in headless mode

 6. **Test Reporting**:

    The reports for the automation test results can be viewed under the reports